EDRN/alleviam/README.md

   - `NOTIFICATION_EMAIL_SENDGRID`: the value `true` to tell Upptime to use [Sendgrid free account](https://sendgrid.com) for email transmission
   - `NOTIFICATION_EMAIL_SENDGRID_API_KEY`: the API key to a Sendgrid account

 ## 🖥 The Software

 This effort is based on [Upptime](https://upptime.js.org/).

-## 🔢 Versioning

-We'll use the [SemVer](https://semver.org/) philosophy for versioning of this software.

 ## 👥 Contributing

 You can always look at [open issues](https://github.com/EDRN/alleviam/issues) and/or make [pull requests](https://github.com/EDRN/alleviam/pulls).

 ## 📃 License